Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

 ✍️ Note: This article was originally published in February of 2020, authored by David Klose.
 We updated it in May of 2023 with new tips, quotes, and insights.

 📣 Are you ready to start recruiting now?
-With User Interviews, it's simple to run high-quality research with your target audience.
-It's the only tool that lets you source, screen, track, and pay participants from your own panel, or from our 3-million-strong network.
+User Interviews is the only tool that lets you source, screen, track, and pay participants from your own panel, or from our 4-million-strong network.
 Sign up free today.

 You can recruit participants for qualitative research using DIY channels like social media, recruiting agencies, in-app pop-up surveys, or a purpose-built tool like User Interviews.
 However, each of these have their own pros and cons.